r-uby-dev/roda-llm/README.md

 The console can also be configured through various different attributes, and slots.
-This approach is agnostic to where it is deployed: it works the same in Rails, Rock, and Roda:
+This approach is agnostic to where it is deployed: it works the same in Rails, Rack, and Roda:

 ```html
 <agent path="/agents/theo">